edwardbirdlab/BALROG-RAPID-NF/README.md

   ...
 ```

 **Bacterial read filtering**: When taxonomy profiling is also enabled (`--run_taxonomy`, default true), Nonpareil automatically runs on **bacterial reads only**.
 Kraken2 output is used to extract reads classified under Bacteria (taxid 2, including all children) via KrakenTools.
-This removes host contamination signal that would otherwise bias coverage estimates.
+This removes the host contamination signal that would otherwise bias coverage estimates.
 Extraction statistics are published to `results/nonpareil/bacterial_extraction/`.

-When taxonomy is disabled, Nonpareil runs on the full read set.
+When taxonomy is disabled, Nonpareil runs on the full read set (not recommended unless there is very little host contamination).

 Nonpareil runs on R1 reads only (one read per pair) using the kmer algorithm.
 Coverage estimates appear in the MultiQC report and raw output files are published to `results/nonpareil/`.

 ## Custom QC Metrics (Optional)

 Adds custom metrics to the MultiQC General Stats table.
-Currently reports the **percentage of reads classified as Bacteria** by Kraken2 — useful for quickly assessing host contamination levels across samples.
+Currently reports the **percentage of reads classified as Bacteria** by Kraken2, may include normalized T. thermophilus normalized results in the future.

 ```bash
 nextflow run nextflow/main.nf \